lsst-dm/dmtn-256/index.rst

 Task preparation and run results
 ================================

 We run a few basic steps in order to prepare for the run of the AP pipeline.
-The details are not extremely important, however we can mention two critical steps.
+The details are not extremely important, however we can mention three critical steps.

  - Setting up the pipeline `yaml` file with the task configurations (or the pipetask submit script in case we can set simple options and don't need a separate `yaml`)
  - Setting up the destination AP database location with apdb script `make_apdb.py`
- - If running with HTCondor resource manager, then allocate the needed resources, this is tipically done in USDF (link to the htcondor help)
+ - If running with HTCondor resource manager, then allocate the needed resources, this is typically done in USDF (link to the htcondor help)

 The run results can be found in the destination repository chosen when using the configuration.
 In our case we ran three different instances or "flavors" of subtractions, but we also changed some configuration for the pipeline in the case of pre-convoluution, as the source detection step needs a special configuration.